reagento/adaptix/README.md

 * `Union`
 * `dataclass`
 * `Generic` dataclasses
-* `datetime` and `UUID` can be converted using predefind schemas
+* `datetime` and `UUID` can be converted using predefined schemas
 * Custom classes can be parsed automatically using info from their `__init__` method.
-    Or you can provide custom praser/serializer
+    Or you can provide custom parser/serializer

 ## Updating from previous versions
 In versions 1.1+: